Juan Soto's homer in extras sends New York Yankees to World Series | TSN

 This was why he came, for this moment and for so many more.

-“We’re right where we belong,” said Yankees general manager Brian Cashman, who pulled off the deal for Soto.
+“Obviously he put up an amazing season statistically speaking, but in the biggest moments, that’s what he does,” said Yankees manager Aaron Boone.
+“And it shouldn’t be taken for granted.”

-The Yankees will try to win their 28th title against either the New York Mets or Los Angeles Dodgers.
+The Yankees, who missed the playoffs a year ago, will try to win their 28th title against either the New York Mets or Los Angeles Dodgers.
 Game 6 of the NL Championship Series is on Sunday at Dodger Stadium.

+Soto danced down the first-base line and paused to celebrate with his teammates before circling the bases.

 “I was just saying to myself, `You’re all over that guy.
 You’re all over that guy.
-He ain’t got anything,’” said Soto, who moved alongside his manager, Aaron Boone, as the only New York players to homer in an extra-inning, series-clinching win.
+He ain’t got anything,’” said Soto, who moved alongside Boone as the only New York players to homer in an extra-inning, series-clinching win.

-Luke Weaver got the final three outs with Lane Thomas flying out for the last one, which was caught by Soto.
+Luke Weaver got the final three outs with Lane Thomas flying out to right field for the last one, which was caught by Soto — naturally.

-“We get to play for a world championship,” Boone said.
-“That's pretty sweet.”
+When he got to New York, there were those who wondered how he would fit in.
+Could he handle the searing spotlight of playing in the Big Apple where every game is dissected like a season?
+Could he co-exist alongside Aaron Judge?

 The 25-year-old Soto is eligible for free agency this winter, and Yankees fans chanted “Re-sign Soto!” during the postgame festivities.
 He's expected to get a contract upwards of $600 million, and his heroics in Game 5 may have raised his price.